rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 and t́ejt́eŕ+inze daughter/girl_N+POSS-3SG, which without context might be glossed as plural possessa, are used here to indicate singular possessa.
-The interpretation skal+unt cow_N+POSS-2SG>GEN.SG emanates from the fact that it is used in a possessive construction to mark the possessor and the possessum of said construction is in turn marked with a 3SG cross-referential marker in %OzO rendering odar+zo udder_N+POSS-3SG>NOM.
+The interpretation skal+unt cow_N+POSS-2SG>GEN.SG emanates from the fact that it is used in a possessive construction to mark the possessor and the possessum of said construction is in turn marked with a 3SG cross-referential marker in -OzO rendering odar+zo udder_N+POSS-3SG>NOM.
 SG.
 The interpretation t́ejt́eŕ+inze daughter/girl_N+POSS-3SG>GEN.SG is licensed by object marking on the finite verb, indicative of a singular object.